-Promotion and Tenure Procedure, Women, Gender, and Sexuality Studies
+Promotion and Tenure Procedures, Department of Women, Gender, and Sexuality Studies

 To articulate the standards and procedures for promotion and/or tenure for the Department of Women, Gender, and Sexuality Studies.